erikvanmechelen/loom/README.md

 ## Welcome to Erik van Mechelen's Loom Product Review

+First off.
+Congrats on the Series B. It definitely seems like Loom is in a good position to make communication more human.

+For over 2.5 years Loom has improved my workflow by saving time and making communication at work fun!
+The core product and the pro features have enhanced the effectiveness of my product and community work with my startup, which has built a gamification education service called Octalysis Prime.
+With Loom, it's easier than ever to align with the CEO, the Head of Marketing, Dev, and fellow PM.
+Prior to working on Octalysis Prime, I designed an iPhone game and served as a Business Process Consultant in Target's Merchandise Planning Systems Development team.

+As a PM with Loom, I believe my interpersonal skills, ability to create productive relationships with every individual within the organization, and my balanced attack of design/business/tech ... make Loom what it could be.
+Everything it can be.

 Loom describes itself this way: A new kind of work communication tool that helps you get your message across through instantly shareable video.

 A new kind of work communication tool that helps you get your message across through instantly shareable video.